 This machine can also be completed with one of the vacuums to move the automatic pieces and a jigsaw to finish the corners without human intervention.

 The manufacturer Thibaut is recognized as one of the leading manufacturers of stone machinery worldwide.
-Based in Vire, France, Thibaut's core values are innovation, quality and customer service.
+Based in Vire, France, Thibaut's core values are innovation, quality and client support.

 The company was founded in 1949 and has been a leading company for over 60 years.

-THIBAUT's strength is to offer its customers a wide choice among a range of 35 different machines: machining centres, multifunction machines, cutters, polishers, diamond wires and others, designed to shape all types of materials.
+THIBAUT's strength is to offer its clients wide choice among a range of 35 different machines: machining centres, multifunction machines, cutters, polishers, diamond wires and others, designed to shape all types of materials.